 The Benefits of Brining a Turkey:

-* The meat of a brined turkey tastes pleasantly seasoned, which eliminates the need to season before and after roasting.
+2. The meat of a brined turkey tastes pleasantly seasoned, which eliminates the need to season before and

-* The turkey meat absorbs water during the brining process.
-Water is a heat conductor and therefore expedites cooking.
+4. The turkey meat absorbs water during the brining process.
+Water is a heat conductor and therefore

-which have already been salted, and any turkey that is self-basted or pre-basted; these
+turkeys, which have already been salted, and any turkey that is self-basted or

-Remove giblets and neck from turkey and rinse the bird thoroughly.
+whole black peppercorns.
+Remove giblets and neck from turkey and rinse

 For a Crisp Skin: